TALXIS/docs/src/en/user-guide/model-driven-apps/basic-app-elements/select-application.md

 ---

 # Select Application
-After [logging](/en/user-guide/model-driven-apps/basic-app-elements/login-to-app/) in to the environment, you will be given the option to select the application you need to work with.
-Select one of the applications and you will be automatically redirected to the **App**.
+After [logging](/en/user-guide/model-driven-apps/basic-app-elements/login-to-app/) in to the environment, you will get the option to select the application you need to work with.
+Select one of the applications and you will be automatically redirected to the **Application**.

 ## List of applications after login